The guidance below is intended for new students. Students must meet the following eligibility requirements to begin employment at Clemson University:

-- Visit the Social Security Administration office bringing the completed Employment Eligibility Verification Letter and apply for a social security card.
+- Visit the Social Security Administration by visiting their office bringing the completed Employment Eligibility Verification Letter and apply for a social security card.
 More instructions regarding this process can be found on the Acquiring a Social Security Card page.

 - Obtain a receipt of the social security approval and provide to Human Resources located in the Administrative Building: 108 Silas N. Pearman Blvd.
 (Perimeter Road).